blobaa/bba-did-method-specification/docs/markdown/spec.md

 1. retrieve the tranaction identified by the transaction full hash `txh_d` as part of the DID string
 2. check if the returned transaction represents a DID attestation
 3. continue with step 6.
-4. get the *delegation accepted* DID attestation that was created in the DID controller update process
+4. get the *delegation acceptance* DID attestation that has been created in the DID controller update process
 5. treat the new account as the current account
 6. check if the DID attestation state is active
 7. retrieve the DID attestations that has been set after the current DID attestation
 8. sort the found DID attestations from the oldest (closest to the current attestation) to the newest
-9. loop over the DID attestations found in step 7.
+9. loop over the DID attestations sorted in step 8.
     1. treat the found attestation as the current attestation
     2. check if the DID attestation state is deprecated.
 If so, stop the loop.
     3. check if the DID attestation state is inactive.
 If so, stop the whole resolution process.
 10. check if the DID attestation state is active.
 If so, continue with the resolution process.
 Otherwise, continue with step 4.

 The second task is to **retrieve the DID Document Template**.
-This is done by determining the storage mechanism specified by the storage type field and retrieving the DDOT using the DDOT reference string.
+This is done by determining the storage mechanism specified by the storage type field and retrieving the DDOT with the appropriated storage mechanism and the DDOT reference string.

 The last task is to **convert the DDOT into a DID Document** by inserting the DID string information.